-An ostomy creates an opening in the abdominal wall.
-A urostomy reroutes urine so that urine can pass through this new opening to a bag outside the body.
-Sometimes an internal pouch is created using the intestine.
+An ostomy makes an opening in the belly wall.
+A urostomy allows urine to pass to a bag outside of the body.
+An internal pouch can also be created using the intestine.

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems like:
+Your doctor will review possible problems such as:

-Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as:
+Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of problems such as:

 You may also need to:

-General anesthesia will keep you asleep during the procedure.
+General anesthesia will block pain and keep you asleep.

 About 2-5 hours.

 You will be in the hospital for a few days.
-Your doctor may keep you in the hospital longer if you have any complications.
+You may need to stay longer if you have problems.

-During your stay, the hospital staff will take steps to reduce your chance of infection, such as:
+During your stay, the healthcare staff will take steps to lower your chance of infection such as:

-There are also steps you can take to reduce your chance of infection, such as:
+There are also steps you can take to lower your chance of infection such as: